 (13.4 KB) 32-bit for Windows 98, ME, NT4, 2K, XP, Vista, 7, 10 (and presumably 8?).
 It will run on any Intel based CPU from Pentium Pro upwards.

 Written by me, Tim Warriner, in assembly language 21/02/2004 (except for the MD5 Message-Digest Algorithm which was written by RSA Data Security 1991-2).

 Don't use this program for immoral or illegal purposes...

-Please note that some antivirus programs (previously Norton and Sophos) think this is a virus, but it isn't.
+[Note that some antivirus programs (previously Norton and Sophos) think this is a virus, but it isn't.
 I think they are confused by the fact it was written in assembly language.
-If it were a virus I wouldn't have put my real name on it, and I imagine it would be breaking the law too.
-If your antivirus thinks this is a virus, then please get in touch at the email address below, and I will try to get them to update their virus signatures.
-Failing that, if you send the file to one of the antivirus companies, they will figure out that it is safe and take it off their databases.
-Thanks.
+If it were a virus I wouldn't have put my name on it.
+Because the program cracks MD5s, which is a practice that is sometimes frowned upon, some antivirus companies flag it anyway when doing scans, even though it is incapable of doing anything malicious.]